dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

         Pattern-strings use `Unix-style Glob syntax <https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/nio/file/FileSystem.html#getPathMatcher(java.lang.String)>`_ by default (Ex: ``develop``, ``myworkflow/**``), or RegEx when the string is surrounded by ``/`` (Ex: ``/develop/``, ``/myworkflow\/.*/``).

-It's important to note that we originally released our services tutorial using version 1.1 of the ``/.dockstore.yml`` file.
-For more info on services and registering them, check out our :doc:`Getting Started with Services </getting-started/getting-started-with-services>` which has been updated to use 1.2.
+For more info on services and registering them, check out our :doc:`Getting Started with Services </getting-started/getting-started-with-services>`, or our :doc:`Service Version 1.2 Template</assets/templates/template.html#service-version-1-2-template>`.

 Error Handling